PredictionNet: Real-Time Joint Probabilistic Traffic Prediction for Planning, Control, and Simulation

 \subsection{PredictionNet for Closed-loop Traffic Simulation}

 After training on real-world data, PredictionNet can be used as a traffic simulation model.
-We initialize the state of the episodes with real data.
-Closed-loop roll-outs, using the network as a stepping function, then simulate traffic offline.
-In this way, the network acts as a learned state-transition dynamics function that can be used to test planners in simulation and learn policies via reinforcement learning (RL).
+We initialize the state of traffic episodes with real data.
+Then we use closed-loop roll-outs, using the DNN as a stepping function, to simulate traffic offline.
+The network acts as a learned state-transition dynamics function that can be used to test planners in simulation or learn policies via reinforcement learning (RL).

 We use the RNN's latent encoding at the current time as a proxy for the state $s_t = h_t$.
-This latent state encodes the traffic history and lane geometry (Fig.~\ref{fig:Prednet_latent}).
+This latent state encodes the traffic history and lane geometry.
 Let $q_t$ be the configuration of the system, i.e., the positions and velocities of all actors.
-Given the current action $a_t$, we rasterize $q_t$ and $a_t$ into the input $x_t$, i.e. then encoded into the latent state $s_t$.
+Given the current action $a_t$, we rasterize $q_t$ and $a_t$ into the input $x_t$, i.e., then encoded into the latent state $s_t$.
 We then rollout PredictionNet, and use post-processing to fit a unicycle kinematic model~\cite{lavalle2006planning} to the decoder output $y_{t+1}$.
 This yields the configuration $q_{t+1}$ to forward the simulation and close the loop with the updated history.
 Some examples are shown in Fig.~\ref{fig:sim_offroute}.
-Note that whereas most systems provide only single-agent predictions, our DNN provides simultaneous multi-agent predictions conditioned on the ego-vehicle actions and other vehicles behaviors.
+Note that whereas most systems provide only single-agent predictions, our DNN provides simultaneous multi-agent predictions conditioned on the ego-vehicle actions and other vehicle behaviors.